Reject and project protest, via Flickr

 “A lot of these things are personal accounts,” Lameman said.
 “These systems we have placed upon us, they don’t recognize oral history.
 But that’s our history.
 We don’t write our history down in books, so that makes it less valuable to this system.”

 Caribou herds in Beaver Lake Cree territories are disappearing fast.
 Photo via Flickr user Rich Durant

-With this in mind, the BLCN’s legal team is unearthing evidence that will verify, through a court-approved European optic, the oral history of development as told by the Beaver Lake Cree.
+With this in mind, BLCN’s legal team is unearthing evidence that will verify, by a court-approved European agency, the oral history of development as told by the Beaver Lake Cree.
 This amounts to a herculean research project that their lawyer estimates could involve upwards of 250,000 documents—a collection of satellite images and old aerial photographs, ecological and anthropological studies, testimonies from elders, and “getting the government to choke up the information out of individual sources.”

 Robert Janes explained that “every farm has a land title deed and has a history, every project has authorizations, every road has a history.
 And those documents exist inside the government, it’s just that the government never actually tries to establish how those come together.”